 Market Risk exposures are measured and analysed by Risk not only for accuracy and completeness but also through stress testing.

-Stress scenarios with various stress shocks for each risk factors (e.g. FX and IR) are developed by Risk in conjunction with ManCo.
+Stress scenarios with various stress shocks for each risk factors (e.g. FX and IR) will be developed by Risk Department in conjunction with ManCo.
 The results from these are presented and discussed by ARCo quarterly.

 Stress Scenario Development and Reporting

-Risk is responsible for carrying out the Market Risk stress testing.
+Risk Department is responsible for carrying out the Market Risk stress testing.

 Stress scenarios, which are developed in conjunction with ManCo, can be based on the Branch’s business strategy, the macro-economic environment, idiosyncratic risk and either be based on historical stresses or hypothetical risks.